What is Digital Voice Switchover?

 Digital voice re-injection, also known as voice re-injection or digital voice feedback, refers to a technique used in telecommunications and audio processing.
 It involves feeding back a processed version of a speaker’s own voice into their headphones or earpiece during a conversation.
 VRI or Voice Re-injection is another terminology for the same thing as Digital Voice Re-injection.

-When I switch to Full Fibre Broadband or FTTP, will by existing telephone sockets and phones work?
+When I switch to Full Fibre Broadband or FTTP, will my existing telephone sockets and phones work?
 No!

 Digital Voice Re-injection, or VRI in the context we are interested in, refers to making a connection between the Router TEL output and the telephone wiring around the house.
 Once you convert to Fibre Broadband and your conventional analogue phone line sockets around the house no longer work, the only point you will be able to plug a telephone into is the ‘TEL’ socket on the rear of the Router.